femisystems/hylia/src/posts/five-things-to-remind-myself-daily.md

  *James 1 verses 17; Genesis 27 verses 29.*

-It is important to be aware daily that we- Gods creation are created to be a blessing, and we are created to become an inspiration to others. and so, at that moment you feel like giving up, just remember, and say to yourself *:God has created for a ourpose, i am blessed to bless others, i will inpire my generation, i am that change"*
+It is important to be aware daily that we- Gods creation are created to be a blessing, and we are created to become an inspiration to others. and so, at that moment you feel like giving up, just remember, and say to yourself *: "God has created for a purpose, and i will fulfill that; i am blessed to bless others, i will inspire my generation, i am that change".*